ironhack-labs/lab-financial-data-graphing/readme.md

 After this lesson, you should be able to:

-- Create an AJAX Request to get some data from [CoinDesk](http://www.coindesk.com/).
+- Create an Axios Get Request to get some data from [CoinDesk](http://www.coindesk.com/).
-- Add Chart.js to a Node.js project with Bower.
+- Add [Chart.js](http://www.chartjs.org/) to a Node.js project with NPM.
-- Use Chart.js to represent the data.
+- Use [Chart.js](http://www.chartjs.org/) to represent the data.
 - Create filters to load different data.

 ## Requirements